This is the easiest way to get cash as a foreigner. The rate you get depends

 The big banks are ABSA, Standard, Nedbank, First National Bank(FNB)

 There is anothere particular reason I don't like banks much.
-When the Reserve Bank dropped the repo rate with 1 % last year, all banks followed by dropping the rate to the public with only 1/2 %.
+When the Reserve Bank dropped the repo rate with 1 % some years ago, all banks followed by dropping the rate to the public with only 1/2 %.
 Greedy is an apt description.

-Also: "SA bank charges may be world’s highest" - see Consumerfair
+Also: "SA bank charges may be world’s highest" - as per Consumerfair

 No one will accept a cheque from a foreigner if he can help it.
 It takes 6 weeks to 3 months to clear.
 To open a local cheque account as a foreigner is just about impossible.
 You are only successful if you deal with the right person and they seem to be extinct